Asymptotic multipartite version of the Alon-Yuster theorem: Proof of Theorem

 \subsection{Partitioning the clusters}

 We first apply the fractional version of the $k$-partite Hajnal-Szemer\'edi Theorem (Theorem~\ref{thm:frac}) to $G_r$ and obtain that the value of $\tau_k^*(G_r)$ is equal to $\ell$.
 Consider a corresponding optimal solution $w^*$ to the linear program (\ref{eq:maxLP}) as it is applied to $G_r$.
 By Remark~\ref{rem:rational}, we may fix a corresponding solution $w^*(T)$ that is rational for every $T\in\T_k(G_r)$.
-We will call this $w^*$ a \textdef{rational-entry solution for $G_r$} and denote by $D(G_r)$ the common denominator of all of the entries of $w^*$.
-Note that $D(G_r)$ depends only on $k$ and $\ell\leq M(k,\epsilon)$.
+We will call this $w^*$ a \textdef{rational-entry solution for $G_r$} and denote by $D(G_r)$ the common denominator of all of the entries of~$w^*$.

 Since the linear program (\ref{eq:maxLP}) depends only on $G_r$ and the number of such reduced graphs is only dependent on $M(k,\epsilon)$, the number of possible linear programs is only dependent only on $k$ and $\epsilon$.
 For each possible linear program we fix one rational-entry solution.